Crazy Fun Things to Do in Japan I Can’t Stop Talking About (+ itinerary!)

 Check out these Tokyo theme restaurants that range from cute and quirky to “what did I just witness?!”.
 And while you’re at it, we have a whole list of other cool things to do in Tokyo at night!

-- Pokemon Cafe: Pretty much just what it sounds like — Pokemon-themed drinks and food!
+• Pokemon Cafe: Exactly what it sounds like — Pokemon-themed food and drinks for fans of all ages.

-- Flower Cafe: If you’re looking for an experience that is not so showy or cutesy, the Aoyama Flower Market Tea House may be just what you’re looking for.
+• Flower Cafe (Aoyama Flower Market Tea House): If you’re looking for an experience that is not so showy or cutesy, the Aoyama Flower Market Tea House may be just what you’re looking for.
 Set inside a flower market, this cafe is undoubtedly beautiful.

 Related: Read up on our responsible travel tips before your trip to Japan!